ThomasFeher/armadillo/README.txt

 2: Installation
    2.0: Preliminaries
    2.1: Manual Installation
-   2.2: Installation on Linux / Mac OS X
+   2.2: Installation on Linux and Mac OS X
    2.3: Installation on MS Windows

 3: Compiling Programs and Linking
    3.0: Examples
-   3.1: Compiling & Linking on Linux / Mac OS X
+   3.1: Compiling & Linking on Linux and Mac OS X
    3.2: Compiling & Linking on MS Windows

 4: Caveats